InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 # Comparing how inner-sourced your infrastructure is

-Just detailing the infrastructure needed within an organization to effectively apply inner source would be simplistic.
-This section aims at listing the questions you need to ask to your infrastructure team to check if that internal and well known infrastructure is able to be part of the inner source process.
+Just detailing the infrastructure needed within an organization to effectively apply InnerSource would be simplistic.
+This section aims at listing the questions you need to ask to your infrastructure team to check if that internal and well known infrastructure is able to be part of the InnerSource process.

-The goal of this section is to compare the internal infrastructure used within an organization and check how close this is to an ideal inner source toolchain.
+The goal of this section is to compare the internal infrastructure used within an organization and check how close this is to an ideal InnerSource toolchain.
 As detail, in the software development process, it is necessary the use of specific tools such as the versioning system, code review process, ticketing system, continuous integration, documentation storage and collaborative